MyTimeMachine: Personalized Facial Age Transformation: Comparison with Naive Personalization Techniques.

 \section{Comparison with Naive Personalization Techniques.}

 We perform additional ablation studies using alternative personalization approaches on data for \textit{Al Pacino} aged $30\sim70$ years, with results shown in Fig.~\ref{fig:ablation_personalization}.
 SAM Pers. f.t. behaves similarly to the pre-trained SAM, as the latent codes are far from the latent center, limiting its editing capabilities.
 This aligns with the inversion-editability trade-off discussed in Sec.~\ref{sec:loss}.
 SAM Pers. ft. + MyStyle~\cite{nitzan_mystyle_2022} first personalizes the SAM encoder, then tunes the decoder following the PTI pipeline~\cite{roich_pivotal_2021}.
 However, this introduces significant artifacts due to changes in the latent distribution, which diverges from the pre-trained StyleGAN2 distribution.
 In SAM, global aging knowledge is learned with a fixed StyleGAN2 decoder, and modifying decoder weights distorts the latent space distribution, compromising the aging knowledge and introducing decoding artifacts.

-FADING + Dreambooth~\cite{ruiz_dreambooth_2023} overfits the aging results to the input image, especially when the target age lies outside the training age range.
+For naive personalization using diffusion models, FADING + Dreambooth (DB)~\cite{ruiz_dreambooth_2023} overfits the aging results to the input image, especially when the target age lies outside the training age range.
 Additionally, this approach neglects age-related facial shape transformations, such as a toddler’s rounder face or proportional changes in facial features over time, which are caused by NTI + p2p as discussed in Sec.~\ref{sec:related_work}.
-Additionally, as discussed in Sec.~\ref{sec:compare}, we show visual comparisons against other naive personalization methods for age progression in Fig.~\ref{fig:age_prog}.
+We further adopt FADING’s paradigm using a more contemporary pipeline: FLUX~\footnote{https://huggingface.co/black-forest-labs/FLUX.1-dev} combined with RF-Inversion~\cite{rout2025semantic} and DreamBooth (DB), replacing the original Stable Diffusion 1.5 + NTI setup in FADING + DB.
+However, this updated pipeline still fails to extrapolate effectively, exhibiting similar overfitting failures as FADING + DB.